-When applications perform Table Store read/write operations through an API, the corresponding amount of read/write CUs will be consumed.
+When applications use an API to perform Table Store read/write operations, the corresponding amount of read/write CUs is consumed.

 The reserved read/write throughput is an attribute of a table.
 When creating a table, the application specifies the read/write throughput reserved for the table.
 Configuring the reserved read/write throughput does not affect the table’s access performance and service capability.

-With a non-zero reserved read/write throughput, your use of Table Store is still billed even when there are no read and write requests.
-For this reason, Table Store limits the maximum reserved read/write throughput to 5,000 CUs per table (no more than 5,000 CUs of read throughput and write throughput respectively).
-If you require more than 5,000 CUs of reserved read/write throughput for a single table, open a ticket to increase the throughput.
+- For a non-zero reserved read/write throughput, your Table Store service is billed even if no read and write requests are made.
+To guarantee billing accuracy, Table Store limits the maximum reserved read/write throughput to 5000 CUs per table (neither read throughput nor write throughput can exceed 5000 CUs).
+If you require more than 5000 CUs of reserved read/write throughput for a single table, Open a ticket to increase the throughput.

-The reserved read/write throughput of a non-existent table is regarded as 0.
-To access a non-existent table will consume one additional read CU or one additional write CU based on the actual operation.
+- The reserved read/write throughput of a non-existent table is regarded as zero.
+To access a non-existent table, one additional read CU or one additional write CU is consumed depending on the actual operation.

-When billing is based on the additional read/write throughput mode, it is difficult to estimate the amount of compute resources that need to be reserved for data tables.
-Table Store must provide sufficient service capability to deal with the access traffic spikes.
-For this reason, the unit price of additional read/write throughput is higher than that of the reserved read/write throughput.
-Set a proper value of the reserved read/write throughput to reduce costs.
+For the additional read/write throughput mode, it is difficult to estimate the amount of compute resources that need to be reserved for data tables.
+Table Store is required to provide sufficient service capability to effectively handle access traffic spikes.
+For this reason, the unit price of additional read/write throughput is higher than that of reserved read/write throughput.
+To make sure that low costs are maintained, we recommend that you set an appropriate value of the reserved read/write throughput.